-- Manf/prod 1, Manf/prod 2 and Manf/prod 3 have excess payments of \$25.70, \$21.40 and \$9.30 respectively. - "Excess Paymen" shall not have any subsequent percentage based wage increase applied to it.
-Such "Excess Payment" shall be paid to all existing and future employees and is to be paid for all purposes of the Award.
+Man/Prod 1 and Manf/Prod2 include excess payments of \$27.40 and \$16.30 respectively.
+These "excess payments" are not subject to absorption of the safety net adjustments.
+Such "excess payment" shall not have any subsequent percentage based wage increase applied to it.
+Such "excess payment" shall be paid to all existing and future employees and is to be paid for all purposes of the Award.